List of masses by Anton Bruckner: Sankt Florian

 In c.
-1846 Bruckner also composed a 58-bar sketch for the Kyrie of another Mass in E-flat major (WAB 139), intended for mixed choir, 2 oboes, 3 trombones, strings and organ.
+1846 Bruckner also composed a 58-bar sketch for the Kyrie of another Mass in E♭ major (WAB 139), intended for mixed choir, 2 oboes, 3 trombones, strings and organ.
 The similarity to Mozart's early Masses was possibly the reason why Bruckner broke off the composition of the Mass.
 A recording of the sketch using notation software can be heard on John Berky's website.

 Linz

 In the 1860s, after the end of Sechter's and Kitzler's tuition, Bruckner composed successively the three numbered Masses, No.1 in D minor, No. 2 in E minor and No. 3 in F minor.